piotrchabros/ApiPopulationMicroservice/README.md

 ## Additional information

 The com.piotrchabros.task.microservice package is the root of the packages:

-* config - contains global configuration for the application
+config - contains global configuration for the application

+**the persistance layer is used together with a temporary h2 database. the persistance functionality using h2 is for demonstrational purposes only, because it can be quickly setup, out-of-the-box, without additional configuration, using in-memory data source. for production grade environment switching to another data source like mysql would be preferred**

+persistance - classes for handling the persistance layer of the application persitance.entiy - data models persistance.repository - implementation using data source persistance.service - for interaction with the repository

-* rest.api.population - contains classes related with the api.population rest api
-* rest.api.population.adapter - contains classes and interface adapters between microservice and population api
-* rest.api.population.common - contains classes with common functionalities used in the population package
-* rest.api.population.utils - contains utility classes to reduce boilderplate code in the population package
-* rest.api.population.facade - contains facade class which acts like an access/gateway to various adapters
+rest.api.population - contains classes related with the api.population rest api rest.api.population.adapter - contains classes and interface adapters between microservice and population api rest.api.population.common - contains classes with common functionalities used in the population package rest.api.population.utils - contains utility classes to reduce boilderplate code in the population package rest.api.population.facade - contains facade class which acts like an access/gateway to various adapters

-* rest.api.microservice - contains rest interfaces and classes of the front-end
-* rest.api.microservice.controller - controllers of the microservice
-* rest.api.microservice.controller.advice - configuration of the controllers using advice, exception handling
+rest.api.microservice - contains rest interfaces and classes of the front-end rest.api.microservice.controller - controllers of the microservice rest.api.microservice.controller.advice - configuration of the controllers using advice, exception handling

-Logging is divided between standard output and a log file (microservice_debug.log), where only errors are printed to the console, and info-level messages go to the file.

 ## Installation/running instructions